Generic Name: memantine (MEM-an-teen)

 - if you are taking any prescription or nonprescription medicine, herbal preparation, or dietary supplement

 - if you have allergies to medicines, foods, or other substances

-- if you have liver problems, kidney problems, seizures, trouble urinating, or a condition that raises your urine pH balance (eg, urinary tract infection)
+- if you have liver problems, or if you have a history of bladder or kidney problems, seizures, trouble urinating, or a condition that raises your urine pH balance (eg, urinary tract infection)

 Some MEDICINES MAY INTERACT with Namenda tablets.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

 - Amantadine, carbonic anhydrase inhibitors (eg, acetazolamide), dextromethorphan, ketamine, or sodium bicarbonate because they may increase the risk of Namenda tablets's side effects

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Namenda tablets may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 How to use Namenda tablets: